 This code is a set of general principles rather than detailed prescriptions.
 It stands besides but does not exclude or replace the rights and responsibilities of members to their employing organisations, under Common Law or any Commonwealth and State legislations.

 EQUS will not tolerate any sort of discrimination, harassment and victimisation.
 Should a member of EQUS be accused of discrimination, sexual harassment and victimisation, the EQUS Centre Executive will take immediate appropriate actions as necessary.

-Members of EQUS and any participants at EQUS activities/events should:
+Members of EQUS and any participants at EQUS activities and events should:

 Discrimination is treating, or proposing to treat someone unfavourably because of a personal characteristics which includes a disability, parental status, race, colour, descent, national origin, age, sex, industrial activities, religion, pregnancy, breastfeeding, sexual orientation, gender identity, gender expression, marital status, political opinion, social origin, medical record, or an association with someone who has or is assumed to have one of these personal characteristics or may have it at some time in the future.

 Sexual Harassment is a specific and serious form of harassment.
 It is unwelcome sexual behaviour, which could be expected to make a person feel offended, humiliated or intimidated.
 Sexual harassment can be physical, spoken or written.
 It can include: